Ghostylemon48/odin-recipes/README.md

 - Provide safe and secure hyperlinks outside of the website if necessary.
 - Include hyperlinks to various pages within the website
 - Include images with relevant 'alt' text

+Need to work on my commit messages.
+Need to work on when to commit as well.